Accelerated Online Bachelor's Programs in Hawaii 2026

 2. Chaminade University of Honolulu

 Chaminade University of Honolulu offers flex programs, which lets students learn at their own pace and start any month.
-This includes business administration, criminal justice, and psychology programs.
+This includes business administration, criminology and criminal justice, and psychology programs.

 You can transfer up to 90 credits, leaving only 25% of your degree to complete.
 While flex programs are available 100% online, education majors must complete in-person student teaching.